nuejs/nue/packages/templates/nuejs.docs/docs/faq.md

 Nue solves a completely different problem.

-The problem shifts from engineering to design: you're building a **global design system** that serves unlimited sites, not styling individual components.
-It's a shift from a component mindset to systematic CSS/design engineering.
+With Nue your goal is to build a global system that serves unlimited sites.
+The problem shifts from component development to building re-usable systems that any new site can inherit.

+When you work at the system level, entire categories of problems disappear.
 You're no longer worrying about namespace collisions; you're strategizing layers and components in your design system.
 You're not styling one button at a time; you're defining how all buttons work across all sites.

-When you work at the system level, not the component level, entire categories of problems disappear.
-You start optimizing for multi-site development and AI-driven content workflows.
+You start optimizing for multi-site development and AI-driven workflows.
 You can move faster because for every new site 90% is already done.

 ## How about React?